badtoyz/playnext/README.md

 `playnext` is a small shell script that helps you watch series, listen to podcasts, or basically do anything to a series of files sequentially.

-The basic operation is as follows: `cd` to a directory that contains some media files, and type:
+The basic operation is as follows: if `/some/directory` contains media files, type

-    mplayer "`playnext`"
+    playnext /some/directory

+and it will play the first media file in the directory and its subdirectories, using `mplayer`.
+The next time you run it, it plays the second one, and so on.

+After you've once typed `/some/directory` in full, you can afterwards get by with just a substring of the final directory component, e.g. `directory`, `dir` or even `d`:

+    playnext dir

+As long as this uniquely identifies a previously used directory, it will work.

-Instead of `mplayer`, you can of course use any media player or other tool of your choice.
-The `playnext` script will have remembered the filename of the last episode you played (if any), and output the next one.
-The backticks make the shell substitute this filename in that place.
+Instead of `mplayer`, you can of course use any media player or other tool of your choice, using the `-c` option.

 Caveats: